evm100/UltraLights/Server/docs/node-ids.md

    * perform incident response—for example revoking the current token and verifying that no other device is still using it.

-   Keeping the download ID handy also lets you inspect the corresponding firmware folder on disk (`/srv/firmware/<download_id>`) during troubleshooting without revealing the node slug.
+Keeping the download ID handy also lets you inspect the corresponding firmware folder on disk (`/srv/firmware/UltraLights/<download_id>`) during troubleshooting without revealing the node slug.
+The download directory is a symlink that always resolves to the real node folder (for example `/srv/firmware/UltraLights/<node-id>`), so nothing is stored separately inside the download ID itself.

 3. **Build and publish firmware.** After the CLI patches `sdkconfig`, build the firmware and place the resulting `latest.bin` into